-Once upon a time, when a fan accused Rihanna of being insensitive for a meme she shared on her Instagram, Rihanna responded with, ‘laugh or log off.’
+Once upon a time, a fan accused Rihanna of being insensitive for a meme she shared on her Instagram.
+Rihanna responded with, “laugh or log off.”

-Discovering this gem a few days ago reminded me of another one from Tyler, The Creator.
-He tweeted,
+Discovering this gem reminded me of another favourite from Tyler, The Creator.

 “Hahahahahahahaha How The F**k Is Cyber Bullying Real Hahahaha N***a Just Walk Away From The Screen Like N***a Close Your Eyes Haha.”

 Without minimizing the issue of cyberbullying, Tyler, The Creator had a point that completely changed the way I viewed my relationship with social media and the Internet in general.

-This question led me to slowly remove myself from the social media world and also quit the news.
-It was a choice I made that worked out well for me.
+This question led me to quit social media for three years, and the news since 2016.
+A choice that has worked out really well for me.

 Laugh, or log off.

-I also have been actively searching for positive experiences online.
+I also have been actively searching for positive content online.

-We can either demonize the internet, or we can use it for good by looking for content that adds positivity to our lives.
+We can either demonize the Internet, or we can use it to add positivity to our lives.

 Sign up for my curated weekly newsletter on life-tech balance and digital well-being.
 Five ideas delivered right to your inbox.
 Every Tuesday.